Have you ever been in a relationship with someone who made you feel like you were going crazy?

 They Use Distractions

-When you question a person who gaslights an issue or calls them out on something they have done or said, they may instead switch the topic by asking a question rather than addressing the concern.
+When you question a person who gaslights an issue or you call them out on something they have done or said, they may instead switch the topic by asking a question rather than addressing the concern.

 This not only derails your train of thought but also makes you wonder why you should press a concern if the other party does not feel compelled to respond.